HaliteChallenge/Halite-II/README.md

 ## Questions

-Reach out to us at halite@halite.io.
+Reach out to us at halite@halite.io or at our [Discord chat](https://discordapp.com/invite/rbVDB4n)

 ## Authors